Rock Monster: Plot

 A group of traveling college students arrive at an Eastern European small village called Ivanovo after their bus broke down.
 One of the students, Jason, pulls a sword from a stone, unwittingly reviving a giant monster whose body is composed of rock.
 The monster goes on a killing spree, regenerating and blending in with mountain and stony hill features.
 Later at night, the one of his friends, Warren, having an injured ankle, goes missing alone in the woods and gets killed by the Rock Monster.
 Jason learns that an ancestor of his, Knight Jakivar Lazar, had slain a similar monster, as the evil Wizard Elas's spirit was imprisoned of the earth and stones from 800 years ago before their time, using the same sword.

-Jason attempts to call the police for help in finding Warren at Cassandra's father's office, but the phone line is cut by criminal gypsies.
+Jason attempts to call the police for help in finding Warren at Cassandra's father's office, but the phone line is cut off by criminal gypsies.
 On the way to another town to make a phone call, Jason and his friends see the gypsies laying dead on the road.
 The Rock Monster reforms and reveals itself before rising to attack them.
 They escape back to the village before the car explodes.
 Surrounded by an angry mob, Toni defends Jason by telling everyone that he is sorry for everything.
 During a meeting in the town city hall, the Colonel gives a speech to the villagers that inspires them to fight back against the monster together.
 The Colonel tells Jason that his sword is actually a powerful weapon capable of killing the monster when the latter doubts its powers.

 Eventually, Jason decides to stay to help them destroy the monster.
 Toni reveals to him that she truly likes him, leaving for Jason to say goodbye to Benny, and that he will not leave Cassandra and Toni to fight the monster alone.
 Back on the main road, they learn that the monster grows stronger after feeding on the blood of its victims, and that Dimitar has been using black magic from Elas's spell books.
 Jason's friend, Benny, is killed by the monster while walking alone in an attempt to go home.
 The rock monster approaches the villagers in the woods as they begin to fire at it.
 It starts to go after Jason, but Toni distracts the monster using a bomb launcher so that Jason can kill it.
 Eventually, Jason defeats the rock monster by stabbing it in the ankle, and it shatters into pieces on the ground.